Theater Actor Resume Example

 Let’s break down the main sections, tips for sharing your performance history, and ways to highlight your training.

 A solid stage performer resume always starts with contact info, a strong summary, and a clear list of core skills.
-These basics help casting directors find what they need fast.
+These basics help casting directors find what they need fast, and pairing them with a strong cover letter can further boost your application.

 I also make sure to add a performance credits section.
 This details roles, productions, and venues.
 It’s pretty standard, and most directors expect to see at least three to five recent credits.